QwikDev/qwik-preact/README.md

 });
 ```

 Please keep in mind that this is an experimental implementation based on `qwik-react` implementation.
-So, there might be bugs and unwanted behaviour.
+So, there might be bugs and unwanted behaviours.

 ## Development Builds